Bhanuka-Anjana/K24C16/README.md

 # K24C16 EEPROM Library

 This is a library for the K24C16 EEPROM.
 It has 256 pages of 16 bytes each and communicates over I2C.
+Open-Source!
+Enjoy!

 ```
         --------------------